Support Groups for Caregivers of Elderly Parents

 Approximately one in five people provide the role of caregiver for another person.
 This number will increase as the elderly population grows.

-The study also showed that these caregivers often suffer from “caregiver stress.”
+The study also showed that these professional caregivers often suffer from “caregiver stress.”
 This ailment can get quite serious.
 It refers to the added stress a person gains when caring for an adult or child with chronic health issues.
 Caregiver duties can become stressful.

 Currently, there are several types of support groups for caregivers.
 These groups are made up of people in similar situations as yourself.
 These groups are significant for those taking on the care of an elderly parent.
 The role reversal of the child now taking care of the parent can make for a stressful situation.